2nd Chronicles Chapter 18

 romanized: Rāmōṯ Gilʿāḏ, meaning “Heights of Gilead”), was a Levitical city and city of refuge east of the Jordan River in the Hebrew Bible, also called “Ramoth in Gilead” (Deuteronomy 4:43; Joshua 20:8; Joshua 21:38) or “Ramoth Galaad” in the Douay–Rheims Bible.
 It was located in the tribal territorial allotment of the tribe of Gad.

-18:20 Then there came out a spirit, and stood before YAHWEH יְהֹוָה
+came out, and stood before YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here